-Kay and her husband of 38 years have three grown children and a grandson.
-She is an elder at Shallowford Presbyterian Church in Atlanta, an active community volunteer, and a member of 1999 Class of Leadership Georgia.
-Kay enthusiastically serves as a community advisor for Tucker High School Habitat for Humanity, and she enjoys annual alternate spring breaks with student leaders through Habitat for Humanity’s Collegiate Challenge program.
+Kay and her husband of 40 years have three grown children, and they are now enjoying the indescribable gift of grandparenting two grandsons and two granddaughters!
+Kay is an elder at Shallowford Presbyterian Church in Atlanta, an active community volunteer, and a member of 1999 Class of Leadership Georgia.
+Kay enthusiastically serves as a community advisor for Tucker High School Habitat for Humanity.
 Kay has received recognition for both her service and her teaching, and she is passionate about living well, serving others, and having fun along the way.

 Listen to Kay speak about life, faith, and spirituality in thisinterview with Ben Johnson which aired in 2014 on Experience of God.